 What are common signs of autism in women?

-Autistic women may experience social exhaustion, sensory sensitivities, deep interests, emotional intensity, and camouflaging behaviors.
-Many appear socially capable while experiencing significant internal strain.
+Autistic women may experience social exhaustion, sensory sensitivities, deep interests, emotional intensity, and camouflaging.
+Many appear socially capable while feeling significant internal strain.

 Why is autism often diagnosed later in women?

-Diagnostic criteria historically drew from male-presenting traits.
-Masking, internalized challenges, and misdiagnosis contribute to delayed identification.
+Diagnostic criteria were historically based on how autism looks in males.
+Masking, internalized challenges, and misdiagnosis all contribute to delayed identification.

 Can autism present differently at different life stages?